-If you’ve been searching for a reliable business to make substantial income online and you haven’t yet considered selling on Amazon, then you could be missing out on a huge opportunity.
+If you’ve been searching for a reliable business to make substantial income online and you have not yet considered selling on Amazon, then you could be missing out on a huge opportunity.
 Amazon controls the largest US e-commerce market share by a landslide.
 In fact, recent 2018 figures estimate that Amazon’s ecommerce market share hit 49% – that’s nearly half of all online transactions!
 Interestingly, competition relative to marketplace demand is nowhere near the saturation point.
 That means that for sellers like you and I, there is still plenty of pie to go around!

 You may be asking yourself: How can you even sell products on Amazon?